Which iPhones Have Face ID? Here’s The COMPLETE List [2024 Guide]

 The good news is that Apple has found a solution to keep the full security of Face ID while allowing people who are wearing a mask to unlock their phones.
 The bad news?
 You also need to own an Apple Watch.

-Beginning in iOS 14.5, which should ship Spring 2021, Face ID will be fine only being able to scan a person’s eyes and forehead if they are wearing a mask–as long as they are also wearing an Apple Watch.
+Beginning in iOS 14.5, which shipped Spring 2021, Face ID will be fine only being able to scan a person’s eyes and forehead if they are wearing a mask–as long as they are also wearing an Apple Watch.
 How this works is the person’s iPhone and Apple Watch will be signed into the same iCloud account.
 Face ID is thus comfortable knowing that if the eyes and forehead match the facial data the iPhone has, and the Apple Watch on the person’s wrist is logged in (unlocked with the PIN code you need to enter every time you put it on) and within a very short range of the iPhone trying to be unlocked–and again, both are signed in to the same iCloud account, Face ID will unlock your iPhone.

 This is actually a very clever implementation of what is called two-factor authentication, or 2FA.
 Here two of Apple’s devices logged into the same iCloud account and physically very near each other are telling Face ID that “yes, this person whose face is trying to unlock the iPhone is really them–because they have their Apple Watch on them too, and are logged into that.”